Many everyday food products have gluten, such as pasta, bread, and beer. However, gluten is also an ingredient in a variety of less obvious foods.

 Do not self-diagnose the need for a gluten-free diet.

-There must be gluten in the body for a person to receive an accurate diagnosis of celiac disease.
-This is because gluten produces antibodies in response to ingestion.
+Gluten must be present in the body for a person to receive an accurate diagnosis of celiac disease, as gluten produces antibodies after a person with insensitivity consumes them.
 A doctor can then identify these.

-If you suspect that gluten or wheat products are causing irritation or allergies, talk first to your doctor or a registered dietitian.
+A person who suspects that gluten or wheat products are causing irritation or allergies should talk to a doctor or a registered dietitian before adopting a gluten-free diet.

 Click here for an excellent range of gluten-free products with hundreds of customer reviews.